 It's that time of the month again... the Secret Recipe Club is back!

-This month, my assignment was none other than our fabulous Group A leader, Jane, whose blog The Heritage Cook is bursting at the seams with all sorts of delicious recipes (not to mention a great resource for learning about gluten-free eating, since Jane is gluten-intolerant and has made over many of her favourites with gluten-free variations).
+I'm really excited because my my assignment this month was none other than our fabulous Group A leader, Jane, whose blog The Heritage Cook is bursting at the seams with all sorts of delicious recipes.

-Though… as you might be able to guess from the title of my post, I may have taken a few liberties with the original along the way.
+As you might be able to guess from the title of my post, I may have taken a few liberties with Jane's original recipe along the way.